Nosto/wiki-docs/implementing-nosto/template-customization/custom-logic.md

 ## Product selection for bundle creation and related total

-In this case the selection state is kept in Petite vue and hooked into the template
+In this case the selection state is kept in petite-vue and hooked into the template

 ```markup
 <script type="module">